cardiscardis/EasyMathLife/README.md

 - A homepage.
 This must contain generic scientific calculator UI controls where simple arithmetic operations are performed with other related functions.

-Feel free to clone or fork this repo and also keep pulling request.
-Thanks
+Feel free to clone or fork this repo and also keep pulling request or send request invite to me via giftedcardis@outlook.com.
+Thanks.